minibits-cash/minibits_wallet/README.md

 - [x] Local append-only backup of all ecash in a database separate from wallet storage
 - [x] Recovery tool to recover ecash from local backup
 - [x] Recover wallet in case spent ecash remain in the wallet due to an exception during a transaction
-- [x] Off-device backup and recovery using 12 words based seed
+- [x] Off-device backup and recovery using 12 words menmonic phrase
 - [x] Retry transaction after recoverable errors [✨ New!]
 - [x] Auto-recover funds if wallet failed to receive ecash issued by mint due to network or device failure
-- [ ] Smooth migration to another device
+- [x] Smooth migration to another device - recovery of wallet address without balances using mnemonic phrase [✨ New!]

 Security and Privacy
 - [x] Optional AES encryption of wallet storage using a key stored in the device secure key storage
 - [x] Use device biometry to login (if storage encryption is on)
 - [-] Tor daemon to connect to mints with .onion addresses [discontinued from v0.1.7-beta]
+- [ ] Connection to external Tor daemon such as Orbot using SOCKS proxy

 Self-funding